marinp1/patrikmarin.fi-legacy/README.md

 3. Run `redis-server` with default parameters
 4. Run `yarn run dev` while in root directory

+## Testing
+Currently CI runs only linter as no tests are defined.
+Tests could probably be added for testing redis cache and API calls.

 ## Deployment
 Application is hosted on [Heroku](https://www.heroku.com/), update to master branch will automatically trigger a new deployment.

 Simply creating a dyno with attached [Heroku Redis](https://elements.heroku.com/addons/heroku-redis) add-on and pushing to heroku will work fine.

-## Todo
-* Maybe some tests and CI